Our lawyers are handling Prilosec lawsuits in all 50 states.

 There were not proper warnings at first, the plaintiff’s allege.
 Marketers gave Prilosec and similar drugs the hard sell, touting their safety and effectiveness.
 But now that Prilosec has been around for more than a quarter-century, there has been time for researchers to start seeing some troubling patterns.
 In 2014, the Food and Drug Administration finally ordered new warnings on Prilosec and related drugs.
 The question is: Did the manufacturers already know their products could cause serious side effects – but do nothing about it?
 Are the warnings sufficient now?

 A lot of victims who have suffered from this drug come to the Internet looking for the settlement value of the Prilosec cases.
 Regrettably, it is impossible to predict how this litigation will pan out.
-The first PPI kidney injury lawsuits were filed last year.
-Could it take years for a settlement?
-It could.
-But there could also be a class action settlement the resolves the lion’s share of these cases.
-It is just too soon to know.
+The bellwether trial in October 2022 will tell us a lot.

 What should I do?